 As there was a contest element a panel of judges filtered outcomes through the lens of some questions: What does a user profile look like?
 What’s the relevance of the application to the needs of different user-profiles and how do the teams decide who is and who is not a target audience?
 How well are the concepts defined, in terms of impact?
 What types of creative research formats are deployed for user-testing?
 Is a minimum viable product valid?
 Is there a story behind a development road-map?
 Which feature sets are critical and are sufficient?

 Pitch, one road-trip stop at a time

 Two projects developed during this hackathon are on a show and tell road-trip at the time of writing.
-The road trip stop list includes a number of players in the Artificial Intelligence and Machine Learning space across the UK, that might support a growth-hack programme.
-A recent stop: #Futurebanking at Barclays’ HQ in Canary Wharf London, two teams presented their minimum viable prototypes to London’s fintech community and teams responsible for the bank’s cloud based technology programmes.
+The road trip stop list includes several players in the Artificial Intelligence and Machine Learning space across the UK, that might support a growth-hack program.
+A recent stop: #Futurebanking at Barclays’ HQ in Canary Wharf London, two teams presented their minimum viable prototypes to London’s Fintech community and teams responsible for the bank’s cloud-based technology programs.

 By Ayodeji Alaka